By Rana Rahmat, specialist, Laboratory Response Network, APHL

 Visiting Wadsworth didn’t just give me insight into how public health laboratories work, it also reminded me that laboratory science is still just as exciting to me as ever.
 It helped me realize that no matter how world-weary we get, how hard public health work is sometimes, it is work that’s worth doing.
 As for me?
 Who knows if I’ll ever go back to working in a lab, but it’s comforting to know that the spark of joy still exists.

-There are quite a few people to whom I owe a great deal of gratitude for making this visit as incredible as it was: Christina Egan for approving it, Michael Perry for organizing every meeting and showing me the different locations, and Alex and Dominic from the biodefense team for showing me around the laboratory on the first day.
-I’d also like to give a massive thank you to the following people for taking time out of their day to speak with me: Patrick Parsons, Alex Ciota, April Davis, Corey Bennett, Lisa Mingle, Kara Mitchell, Bill Lee, Bill Wolfgang, Kim Musser, Sudha Chaturvedi, Vincent Escuyer, Meghan Fuschino, Linda Styler and Monica Parker.
+There are quite a few people to whom I owe a great deal of gratitude for making this visit as incredible as it was: Christina Egan for approving it, Michael Perry for organizing every meeting and showing me the different locations, and Alex and Dominick from the biodefense team for showing me around the laboratory on the first day.
+I’d also like to give a massive thank you to the following people for taking time out of their day to speak with me: Patrick Parsons, Alex Ciota, April Davis, Corey Bennett, Lisa Mingle, Kara Mitchell, Bill Lee, Bill Wolfgang, Kim Musser, Sudha Chaturvedi, Vincent Escuyer, Meghan Fuschino, Linda Styer and Monica Parker.
 Thank you, thank you, thank you all for making this an unforgettable experience.

 (Note: Though I wish I had more photos to commemorate this trip, I was so enraptured by the experience that I didn’t think to take pictures at any of the sites.
 I spent my time entirely focused on absorbing every detail around me, but sadly not on camera.)